 Kate Zabriskie, a renowned author, once said that “Although your consumers won’t love you if you give bad services, your competitors will.” and we couldn’t agree more.

-According to Bain & Company, “Businesses providing excellent customer experience generate 4% to 8% more revenue than their direct competitors
+Bain & Company found that businesses providing excellent customer experience generate 4% to 8% more revenue than their direct competitors.

 5. Increases Brand Popularity

 The importance of Customer Satisfaction should never be ignored.
 Plan your marketing strategies and campaigns which can capture the level of customer satisfaction.
 The probability is high that satisfied consumers are more likely to share your content across numerous social media channels.

 Research shows that 71% of consumers who've had a good social media service experience with a brand are likely to recommend it to others.